Ashwinreddy611/Move-Inc./README.md

     i.
 Submitting requests for nutritional/exercise consultations have been designed to be quick and efficient.
 The contact page is accessible from the nav bar on all pages and the form is easily filled out.
 The requests are answered and appointments are organised within 24 hours of the initial input of the request.

 #### Frequent Visitor Goals:
 a.
-As a frequent visitor of the site I want to have all the requirements of a First Time and a Returning visitor but also be able to join an active community where a I am informed of all updates within the community.
+As a frequent visitor of the site I want to have all the requirements of a First Time and a Returning visitor but also be able to join an active community where I am informed of all updates within the community.

     i.
-The site has the mover of the week featue and the spotify playlist as mentioned previously but there is also the active social media links which have also been explained.
+The site has the mover of the week feature and the spotify playlist as mentioned previously but there is also the active social media links.
 The twitter platform specifically will be utilised to showcase inspirational quotes and useful snippets of information.

     ii.
 The website also has an active newsletter, accessible at the footer of the page.
 This newsletter will update users of what is going on in the community, provide an insight of the day and showcase uplifting moments submitted by users.
-The newsletter and the social media platforms linked to Move Inc. will be used to communicate with users socials users can be a part of.
+The newsletter and the social media platforms linked to Move Inc. will be used to communicate socials users can be a part of.

 b.
 As a frequent visitor I want to see a weekly update to the "mover of the week" section to see if I have made it, as well as access to the spotify playlist to fuel my workouts.